 Up till now we've looked solely at distributed server technology to host business applications.
 The is another type used within larger organisations and financial institutions, Mainframe technology.
 What's the difference between distributed Server technology and Mainframe?
+Let's dive in.

 These are small (the size of a regular pc) cheap computers.
 Usually lots are used together to provide the processing power and resilience.
 If one node/server fails the other nodes will pick up its workload whilst that node is repaired or replaced.
 Distributed server hardware is made by many manufacturers.
 Distributed servers and associated technology is relatively cheap.